WorldSkills Competition is held to promote vocational training and

 The parent organization, WorldSkills, and its Member organizations promote skills across the globe.

-The 2021 convention will be held in Shanghai, China, and the 2023 convention will be held in Lion, France.
+The 2021 Competition will be held in Shanghai, China, and the 2023 Competition will be held in Lion, France.